How does capturing motion blur differ from freezing action in drone photography compositions?

 There are various creative ways to incorporate motion blur into your aerial photography compositions.
 One approach is to create intentional camera movement while the drone hovers in the air.
 This can produce dynamic streaks in the sky or dreamy lines that add a unique aesthetic to your images.
 Another method is to experiment with long exposures, especially during sunrise or sunset where the combination of slow shutter speed and moving elements can produce stunning results.
 Finally, capturing static subjects against a background with motion blur can create a sense of juxtaposition, adding visual interest and depth to your compositions.

-See also What are leading lines, and how can I incorporate them into my drone shots?
+See also How can I create foreground interest in my drone shots?

 The role of shutter speed in capturing motion blur and freezing action with drones